Actionable Tips to Implement TODAY

 The important thing to realize is that most people don’t have the Pinterest toolbar installed on their computer.
 So if you don’t have the button ready to go, you could be losing out on a lot of potential pins.

-Instagram is one of the most widely used social media platforms today.
+Instagram is one of the most widely used social media platforms today, and is especially popular amoung brands and influencers who are in the beauty industry.
 Creating a business account on Instagram and linking it to Facebook is an excellent idea for your business.

 To have a compelling digital marketing plan is to set your demographics and your target audience first.
 The keys to a successful Instagram business page are engagement and the appropriate use of hashtags.
 Make a unique hashtag for your beauty products and use it like your trademark.
 Mention it in all of your social media posts, on your website and in your Facebook Live videos.

-To build a strong Instagram community, make IG-worthy posts – whether it’s a picture, a video or empathy posts.
+To build a strong Instagram community, make IG-worthy posts – whether it’s a picture, a video or an engaging story.

 For pictures, you may feature customers who have had a great experience with your beauty products.
 You will be able to get their entry through the hashtags you set for a particular item.